C191068/Ali_Khatami_EtherJs8/README.md

 Thus we run our code <br>

-these Json object shown with yellow arrow is what our key looks like <br>
+these Json object shown with yellow arrow is what our key looks like encrypted  <br>

+In order everything in the above like address, id are all the encrypted  version of the key <br>